dpsspatial/Installation-Instructions/ST_Routed_Distance.md

 This can also be used in an UPDATE if you wanted to assign a distance to an existing column in a table of students.

 ### Excluding Values in Routing Calculation

+These function includes the exclude_value parameter, giving the ability to omit types of streets/lines in the routing.
+Be default, 'ferry' lines are excluded.

 To exclude highways, for example (the types of features are defined in the OSM data), simply add the type to the function when using it: